justshare/justshare.github.io/_posts/2014-04-23-Daily-Best-from-Social-Media-Mavens.md

 ###1.
 [Slides: How Startups Are Changing Marketing As We Know It&nbsp;<i class="icon-link"></i>](http://growthhackers.com/slides/how-startups-are-changing-marketing-as-we-know-it/)
 ***

 Great set of slides - presented well and loaded with insights gained from personal experience.
-Watch/Read the entire deck!
+Watch/Read the whole deck!

 ***